 For most users, a maximum DNS TTL setting of 86400 (24 hours) is a good choice.

-Dynamic DNS (DDNS) is an excellent way to point domain names to a non-static IP address.
+Dynamic DNS (DynDNS) is an excellent way to refer domain names to a non-static IP address.

 Dynamic DNS services are able to point a domain name (like home.example.com) to a variable IP.
 Whenever the IP address changes, your DNS automatically updates so the change quickly takes effect.

-If you set up dynamic DNS for a domain name, you may be asked to provide a TTL for the records.
-There is no single answer to the TTL value you should use for a dynamic DNS record.
-It will partly depend on how long the lease is on the IP address.
+If you set up the dynamic DNS for a domain name, you may be asked to provide a TTL for the records.
+There is no single answer to which TTL value you should use for a dynamic DNS record.
+It will partly depend on how long the lease on the IP address is.
 The more often the IP address changes, the lower the TTL you should use.

 Linux, Unix, or Mac OS X